air/configtest/Salt article.md

 ### What happens to the droplet we snapshotted?

-After the snapshot, `salt01` will automatically be powered on, and will rejoin exactly as above using a fresh `salt01` identity.
+After the snapshot, `salt01` will automatically be powered on and goes through this behaviour:

+1. `salt01` notices that cached identity files are not present, and so
+1. Generates a new minion identity and caches it, and finally
+1. Connects to the master as a new minion.

 ## Step four - Accept your minion army